InstaProp-AI/InstaProp/dashboard/ADMIN_DASHBOARD_CHANGES.md

 # Admin Dashboard Transformation - Complete Changes Summary

 ## 🎯 Overview
-Successfully transformed the developer dashboard into a comprehensive, production-ready admin dashboard for the Property Flipper platform.
+Successfully transformed the developer dashboard into a comprehensive, production-ready admin dashboard for the Instaprop platform.

 ## ✅ Completed Tasks